react-recompose/react-recompose/README.md

 )
 ```

+# Community

+**NOTE:** Not all of this information applies to this fork.
+Please feel free to raise an issue in case of any questions or feedback.

 ## Who uses Recompose
 If your company or project uses Recompose, feel free to add it to [the official list of users](https://github.com/acdlite/recompose/wiki/Sites-Using-Recompose) by [editing](https://github.com/acdlite/recompose/wiki/Sites-Using-Recompose/_edit) the wiki page.